Equinix beware: Digital Realty throws down gauntlet with new $1.8b acquisition

 Ascenty chief executive officer Chris Torto says the company is over the moon to be joining the Digital Realty platform and partnering with Brookfield.

-“Our combined platform will be uniquely positioned to provide our customers the full spectrum of data center solutions along with the ability to support their growth on a global basis, and we look forward to working with the Digital Realty and Brookfield teams to extend our state-of-the-art data centre and connectivity solutions to capitalise on the rapidly growing demand within the region,” says Torto.
+“Our combined platform will be uniquely positioned to provide our customers the full spectrum of data center solutions along with the ability to support their growth on a global basis, and we look forward to working with the Digital Realty and Brookfield teams to extend our state-of-the-art data center and connectivity solutions to capitalise on the rapidly growing demand within the region,” says Torto.

-The $1.8 billion price tag is expected to rise substantially to cover the capital expenditures required to fund the completion of data centre development currently under way and to build out additional capacity to meet near-term customer demand, with original estimates being $425 million, bringing the total cost to $2.25 billion.
+The $1.8 billion price tag is expected to rise substantially to cover the capital expenditures required to fund the completion of data center development currently under way and to build out additional capacity to meet near-term customer demand, with original estimates being $425 million, bringing the total cost to $2.25 billion.